 In terms of real-world performance, I haven't experienced any spinning balls so far in my testing, even as I've juggled 21 tabs in Chrome while I streamed Spotify in the background and used the Stride messaging app on the side.

 The 13-inch MacBook Pro can handle demanding tasks well, too, such as transcoding a 4K video to 1080p using the Handbrake app.
-Apple's system took 16 minutes and 57 seconds to complete the task, which is more than 4 minutes faster than the premium laptop average and 2.5 minutes faster than the 2017 MacBook Pro.
-Still, the Dell XPS 13 was faster at 16 minutes even.
+Apple's system took 14 minutes and 47 seconds to complete the task, which is more than 5 minutes faster than the premium laptop average and about 5 minutes faster than the 2017 MacBook Pro.
+The Dell XPS 13 hit 16 minutes even.

 How about productivity?
 The 2018 MacBook Pro was neck and neck with its Windows cousins, taking 1 minute and 16 seconds to match 65,000 names and addresses in Excel.
 The XPS 13 was again faster at 1:08, as was the Asus ZenBook 13 (1:10), though the MateBook X Pro took a leisurely 1:49.